smartcontractkit/crec-sdk/services/dta/README.md

 # DTA Service

-This DTA (Digital Transfer Agent) service is a Go SDK for composing on-chain operations against DTA contracts and for decoding DTA CREc verifiable events into strongly-typed Go structures.
+This DTA (Digital Transfer Agent) service is a Go SDK for composing on-chain operations against DTA contracts and for decoding DTA CREC verifiable events into strongly-typed Go structures.

 This README focuses on three things: